sdotdev/painpoint.er-scraper/README.md

 ## Discover Software Pain Points & Product Opportunities

-PainPoint.er Scraper is a powerful, open-source tool that helps entrepreneurs, product managers, and developers identify software pain points and product opportunities by analyzing user feedback from various online communities.
+PainPoint.er Scraper is an open-source tool that helps entrepreneurs, product managers, and developers identify software pain points and product opportunities by analyzing user feedback from Reddit communities.

 ### 🚀 Key Features

-- **Multi-Platform Analysis**: Scrape and analyze user feedback from Reddit, Twitter, YouTube, ProductHunt, and more
+- **Platform Analysis**: Scrape and analyze user feedback from Reddit communities, and more platforms being added soon
 - **Pain Point Identification**: Automatically detect user complaints and frustrations with existing software
-- **Opportunity Scoring**: Calculate demand metrics to prioritize the most promising product ideas
+- **AI-Powered Insights**: Leverage OpenAI or Azure/GitHub Models API for analysis
-- **AI-Powered Insights**: Leverage Google's Gemini AI (with support for OpenAI and Anthropic) for deeper analysis
+- **Modular Design**: Easily extendable architecture for adding more data sources in the future
-- **Comprehensive Reporting**: Generate detailed CSV and JSON reports with actionable insights
+- **Simple Reporting**: Generate analysis results with actionable insights

 ## 📋 Table of Contents